 Because UOB charges one of the highest interest rates (EIR 16%) for its personal loans it is not among the most affordable lenders in Singapore.
 For example, over the course of a 3-year S$10,000 loan Maybank's loans cost approximately S$2,400 in total, which is hundreds of dollars more expensive than the cheapest personal loans available to borrowers in Singapore.
 However, borrowers that are not offered loans by other banks might want to consider UOB.

 Table of UOB's Personal Loan Interest Rates and Monthly Costs

 |Loan Duration||Flat Rate||Processing Fee||Effective Interest Rate||Monthly Instalment||Total Interest Cost|

 UOB offers its personal loans to Singaporeans and Permanent Residents.
 These loans are offered in amounts from S$1,000 to 95% of the borrower's credit limit.
 While the bank does not provide additional details of eligibility criteria online, most banks require borrowers to be at least 21 years old and have minimum annual incomes of at least S$30,000.

 Other Charges & Fees

-UOB does not charge a processing fee for its personal loans.
+UOB has a 1% processing fees for its loans.
 However, the bank does charge an early repayment fee of S$150 or 3% of the outstanding loan amount, whichever is greater.
 With that said, we strongly recommend that borrowers carefully plan their repayments in order to minimise fees and the total cost of their loan.